 Treatment for Back and Neck Arthritis Symptoms

-One of the best ways to alleviate the pain associated with neck and back arthritis is to simply rest when the pain strikes.
-Physicians may also recommend topical creams, non-steroidal anti-inflammatory drugs, or muscle relaxants.
-Chiropractic adjustments and physical therapy sessions that include neck and back exercises to strengthen these regions and increase range of motion can also help subdue the pain associated with arthritis.
+One of the best ways to alleviate the pain associated with neck and back arthritis is to simply rest when the pain strikes.7,10 Physicians may also recommend topical creams, non-steroidal anti-inflammatory drugs, or muscle relaxants.
+Chiropractic adjustments and physical therapy sessions that include neck and back exercises to strengthen these regions and increase a range of motion can also help subdue the pain associated with arthritis.

-Pain relieving, topical creams, like JointFlex, can be massaged into the neck and back to provide immediate, lasting relief.
+Pain relieving topical creams, like JointFlex, can be massaged into the neck and back to provide immediate, lasting symptom relief.
 Heat or ice is yet another way to alleviate localized pain.
 Finally, when practiced regularly, chest stretches and exercises to improve posture may also help to alleviate back and neck pain.

 Arthritis Pain in the Back & Neck